 Choosing the Right Dosage of CBD

 Before you start taking CBD edibles or softgels, first you must determine the proper dosage to start with.
 Most people will estimate the dosage based on how much they weigh.
-As an example, most users have found success by determining the dosage of six milligrams of CBD per ten pounds.
-So, if you’re using a CBD product for your dog, which weighs fifty pounds, you would give them thirty milligrams of CBD per dose.
+As an example, most users have found success with taking 20 – 50mg CBD per day.

 Your Physician Can Help